phpthinktank/blast-orm/README.md

 }
 ```

-#### Table
+#### Table name

-If you entity class does not define a table name, the table name is determined automatically by class name without namespace.
+If entity class does not define a table name, the table name is determined automatically by class name without namespace.

 `App\Entities\Post` will have `post` as table name.